cureos/aforge/README.md

 When using the WPF `Shim.System.Drawing` assembly, the real `System.Drawing` assembly from .NET Framework cannot be referenced for obvious reasons.
 If there is a need to reference the real `System.Drawing` assembly, you are recommended to use the original *AForge.NET Framework* libraries and use WPF hosting controls to display image processing results instead.

+**IMPORTANT!**<br />
+* PCL projects cannot be built in Express versions of Visual Studio, but prebuilt PCL binaries can still be referenced.
+The latest prebuilt binaries for Portable AForge can be downloaded [here](https://github.com/cureos/aforge/releases/tag/v2.2.5).
+* To be able to reference the target specific (Windows Store, WP8, .NET/WPF) *Shim.System* and *Shim.System.Drawing* assemblies, all underlying assemblies need to have a strong name, i.e. be signed.

 Example usage
 -------------